Renault 5: Renault 5 GT Turbo

-Roger Saunders and Alex Postan both took part in the 1987 British Touring Car Championship season using a 5 GT Turbo.
+Roger Saunders and Alex Postan took part in the 1987 British Touring Car Championship season using a 5 GT Turbo.

 Engines

 Renault Express

-The second-generation R5 also spawned a panel van version, known as the Renault Express.
-It was commercialized in some European countries as the Renault Extra (the UK and Ireland) or Renault Rapid (mainly German speaking countries).
-This car was intended to replace the R4 F6 panel van, production of which had ceased in 1986.
+The second-generation R5 also included a panel van version known as the Renault Express.
+It was commercialized in some European countries, such as the Renault Extra (the UK and Ireland) or Renault Rapid (mainly German speaking countries).
+This car was intended to replace the R4 F6 panel van, which had ceased production in 1986.

 EBS convertible

 In 1989, the Belgian company EBS produced convertible versions of the Renault 5 (1,400 in total), almost all of which were left-hand drive.
 A total of 14 of the 1,400 cars produced were based on the right-hand drive GT Turbo Phase II.

 Revival

-The Renault 5 nameplate is to return as an electric-powered hatchback bearing design cues inspired by the original design and the Renault 5 Turbo.
+The Renault 5 nameplate returned in February 2024 as an electric-powered hatchback bearing design cues inspired by the original design and the Renault 5 Turbo.
 An Alpine version is said to be in development as well.

+The Renault 5 E-tech has won the European Car of the Year award in 2025.